amgadmadkour/amgadmadkour/README.md

-### Hello 👋
+### About

-I’m an Applied Scientist at Microsoft and a member of the Shopping and E-Commerce team.
-My work focuses on extracting and discovering patterns in large data sets.
-I’ve completed my Ph.D. at the Department of Computer Science, Purdue University.
-During my Ph.D., I worked on creating scalable data-driven techniques for query processing over web graphs.
-Previously, I was a Research Engineer at IBM where I worked in the areas of Natural Language Processing, Information Extraction, and Information Retrieval.
+Amgad Madkour is a member of the Consumer Shopping & Enterprise Commerce team.
+He obtained his Ph.D. in computer science from Purdue University where he focused on scalable query processing over web-scale graphs.
+Before joining Microsoft, he was a staff R&D engineer at IBM working in the areas of Machine Learning, Natural Language Processing, and Machine Translation.
+At Microsoft, he focuses on challenges related to Question Answering including query intent and document understanding.

 ### Research Interests